Upload issues and troubleshooting steps

 Re-upload your missing media

-If your mission leader reaches out to you (via in-app messaging or commenting on the entry in question) to notify you that your media didn’t upload even though your entry was successfully submitted, you can tap on the entry to reattach the media file or check your Uploads tab to see if any uploads failed.
+If your mission leader reaches out to you (via in-app messaging or commenting on the entry in question) to notify you that your media didn’t upload even though your entry was successfully submitted, you can check your Uploads tab to see if any uploads failed.
 Check it out below.

 Email your missing media to your mission leader